What is Peripheral Artery Disease?

 Added risks for PAD

-Certain factors increase your chances for peripheral artery disease, including:
+Certain factors increase your chances for peripheral artery disease, as well as coronary heart disease, including:

 - High blood pressure or high cholesterol